 - Plan on carrying valuables, a day’s worth of clothing, prescription drugs, passports, wallets, jewelry, cameras, iPods and anything that you absolutely cannot get along with for a day in your carry on.
 Bags do get lost, and it’s pretty depressing to not have at least a change of clothing handy.
 Most of these situations resolve themselves within 24-48 hours, luckily.
 Also, most airlines will offer you some cash for the inconvenience.
 This is from personal experience (during a trip in summer, 2005, Korean Air kept our bags in Seoul instead of putting it on the flight to Bangkok; it could have been worse, since it at least stayed in the same continent, and we got them within 48 hours).
 You can get toiletries in Bangkok, so don’t worry too much about that.

 - Airlines are getting stricter about the size of carry-on luggage.
-China Airlines allows one carry-on piece that measures 22″ x 14″ x 9″, with a maximum of 15 lbs.
+Hong Kong Airlines allows one carry-on piece that measures a total of 45″, with a maximum of 15 lbs.
 But then they also allow 2 bags of personal items such as laptops, purses, etc. I’ve carried a carry on plus a laptop bag with no problems, but other times, they get picky, and will weigh your carry-on.
 If they determine it is oversized, they will check the luggage, and if it exceeds the checked bag limits, they will charge you.
 ALL STUDENTS ARE RESPONSIBLE FOR ANY BAGGAGE FEES INCURRED DUE TO OVERWEIGHT OR OVERSIZED BAGS!!